supersubwoofer/blog/_posts/2019-09-01-pwa-workbox.markdown

 ### Experiment
 Implement Hacker News reader as a PWA.
 Using WorkBox to precache app-shell, precache static assets and cache network response.
-Here is the [Demo]
+Here is the [DEMO]

 ### Lighthouse audits